 They don’t just label images, they describe them, and they are essential for telling search engines exactly what your image is for.
 That description then ties into the image’s file name, which is essentially a link, which makes the image a valuable part of your overall content.
 You can also help search engine crawlers distinguish between different images on your page.
-For example, if you have an image that appears on every page of your site, you want a descriptive alt tag that tells search engines it is on every page, not a duplicate image.
+For example, if you have an image that appears on every page of your site, you want a descriptive alt tag that tells search engines it is on every page, not a duplicate image web scraping projects.

 Alt tags should describe what the image is about rather than the image itself.
 For example, on the ‘code’ page, the photo of the green flower is replaced by the alt text “green flower.”
 The text “green flower” doesn’t describe the image itself, but it helps SERPs understand what the picture is all about.
 Here’s how to make sure your are providing as much value as possible: